-The statement of financial position and as disclosed in Note 13 to the financial statements reflects inventories balance of Kshs.694,301 and which is net of an impairment of Kshs.47,438,029.
+The statement of financial position and as disclosed in Note 13 to the financial statements reflects inventories balance of Kshs.357,405 and which is net of an impairment of Kshs.47,438,029.
 The impairment, as explained by the Management, was in respect of obsolete stock in the stores.
 However, no annual asset disposal plan was provided for audit review.
+In addition, the impairment has been the same amount over the last three years.
 Further, there is no evidence of policies or guidelines having been developed and implemented on valuation and costing of inventories.

-In the circumstances, the basis of valuing the inventory totalling Kshs.694,301 could not be confirmed.
+In the circumstances, the basis of valuing the inventories totalling Kshs.357,405 could not be confirmed.